MrEdgeNL/Mobaco/README.md

 The system allows for pitched roofs.
 There are special gable ends and purlins that form the structural support for the roof.
 Opposite roof panels interlock at the ridge with hooks, and hang from the ridge beam.
 There are many roof panel shapes, allowing for complex roof designs.
 With a limited number of parts, elaborate models can be made.
 Models are pleasing to the eye and have a distinct 19th century look.
 They are really easy to put together.

-Much more information could be found on this extensive [Mobaco website](https://mol8.home.xs4all.nl/MOBACO_Seamonkey/Home.html)
+Much more information could be found on this extensive [Mobaco website](https://mol8.home.xs4all.nl/MOBACO_Seamonkey/Home.html), created by C. Mol.

 ## Numbering
 Since the numbering system is not very well organized (sometimes double and sometimes missing numbers).